Cyfrin/Updraft/courses/blockchain-basics/1-basics/16-centralized-sequencers/+page.md

 **Operational Downtime**.
 If a centralized sequencer experiences downtime, all transaction processing can halt.
 This means no transactions, including withdrawals, can be processed until the sequencer is back online.

-To mitigate the issues associated with centralized sequencers, projects like **ZK Sync** are working towards _decentralizing_ their sequencer operations, distributing control among multiple entities or nodes.
+To mitigate the issues associated with centralized sequencers, projects like **zkSync** are working towards _decentralizing_ their sequencer operations, distributing control among multiple entities or nodes.

 ### Conclusion

 The centralization of sequencers in blockchain networks poses significant risks, including censorship, transaction manipulation, and operational downtime.
-Efforts to decentralize sequencers, such as those by ZK Sync, are crucial for enhancing the security, fairness, and reliability of these networks.
+Efforts to decentralize sequencers, such as those by zkSync, are crucial for enhancing the security, fairness, and reliability of these networks.

 ### 🧑‍💻 Test yourself